OUR STORY

 WHO WE ARE

-New York Public Library • New York City Public Schools • San Francisco Public Libraries • King County Library System • DC Public Library • Skokie Public Library • The Dalton School • Open Book Foundation • California Farmers Markets • CA WIC • Farmers Foodprint • National Ag In The Classroom • Google • Organic Valley
+New York Public Library • New York City Public Schools • San Francisco Public Libraries • King County Library System • DC Public Library • Skokie Public Library • The Dalton School • Open Book Foundation • California Farmers Markets • CA WIC • Farmers Foodprint • National Ag in the Classroom • Google • Restaurant Associates • Organic Valley

-WUNDERLAND KITCHEN began as a Food Art Project during the COVID era.
+WUNDERLAND KITCHEN began as a food art project during the COVID era.
 We produced 48 tasting boxes and hosted digital gatherings where participants unpacked ideas, remixed flavors together, and experienced taste as transformation.
-2021 prototypes included:
+2021 prototypes include:

 Sugar Mirrors (CGMs)